 Many people approach services unsure about how best to understand their difficulties.
 It is important that professionals can reassure them that they are not alone in their experiences and that help is available.
-However, it is also important not to 'push' one particular view about the cause of experiences.
+However, it is also important not to 'push' one particular view about the cause of experiences, whether this is a biological one (that experiences are something to do with the working of the brain) or indeed a psychological one (that experiences are something to do with the way we think).
 We need to remain open-minded, give people information (a copy of this report perhaps) and support them in coming to their own understanding of their unique situation.
 Other people who approach services - or in some cases receive them against their will - have already arrived at a particular understanding of their difficulties and do not wish to discuss this.
 In such cases, whilst providing information, we need to respect and work collaboratively with the person's frame of reference.
-This contrasts with the traditional approach which might have seen this as 'colluding with delusions'.
+This is particularly important when working with people from different cultures or minority backgrounds.
+It contrasts with the traditional approach which might have seen this as 'colluding with delusions'.